healthchecks/healthchecks/docker/README.md

 [Docker](https://www.docker.com) and [Docker Compose](https://docs.docker.com/compose/).

-**Note: The Docker configuration is a recent addition, and, for the time being, should be considered as highly experimental**.
+**Note: The Docker configuration is a recent addition, and, for the time being, should be considered experimental**.

 Note: For the sake of simplicity, the sample configuration starts a single database node and a single web server node, both on the same host.
-It also does not handle SSL termination.
-If you plan to expose it to the public internet, make sure you put a SSL-terminating load balancer or reverse proxy in front of it.
+It does not handle TLS termination.

 ## Getting Started